Articles

 Beyond gold and silver, the artists employed a wide variety of materials, from discarded wine bottles and seashells to wood, Lucite, bank notes from Guyana, and pleated paper.
 Artists from Brazil and Estonia participated in the sale for the first time, joining makers from Asia, Africa, Europe, South America, and North America.
 About a third of the makers were young emerging artists.

-See highlights of the jewelry worn at the benefit preview by clicking on the photos below.
+See highlights of the jewelry worn at the benefit preview by clicking on the photos below to learn about what they show.

 Author